SylviaRemington/fans-first-fun-feed-backend/README.md

 ### Addtl:
 In this, I’ll build an Express API that serves as the back-end for a full-stack "moment-sharing" application called Fans First Fun Feed.
 Within this Express API, I’ll implement full CRUD functionality.

+### About Express API JWT Auth Template:
+My Express API will make use of the Express API JWT Auth Template.
+This template provides this Express application with pre configured JWT Authentication.
+This style of authentication in HTTP uses tokens, or unique identifier strings, to tell who a user is when they’re making an authenticated request.

+Thanks to this template, this Express application will already be able to sign up and sign in users.
+The template also includes a verifyToken middleware function.
+The verifyToken middleware ensures that any route following it in the middleware pipeline will require authentication before proceeding.

+To demonstrate JWT Authentication, my Express application will use verifyToken to protect all routes related to the hoot resource.
+This means users will be required to sign in before getting access to any Fans First Fun Feed data.

 <hr>